Dining | Surveys | Trains | Programs for Businesses

 Business Meetings American Airlines offers serious group discounts for people traveling to your business meeting from different locations:

-Low-Rate Zone Fares For incentive travel of 10 or more, we will guarantee economical fares from different geographical zones of departure to your destination.
+For incentive travel of 10 or more, we will guarantee economical fares from different geographical zones of departure to your destination.
 Domestic zone-fare discounts range from 40% to 70% off full, unrestricted Coach rates.
 Zone fares require no Saturday-night stay, so they're ideal for mid-week meetings.
 Zone fares are valid for travel originating in the United States or Canada for meetings in North America, Europe, the Caribbean, Latin America and the Pacific.

 Note that these fares are discounted off of full fares, so they won't look so good against the lowest fare available on American's website.
 Be sure to compare.

 I believe most airlines have similar programs.
 If you find one, please tell me about it.
 Thanks.
-I no one tells me about one, I will assume no one read and cared about this section, anyway.
+If no one tells me about one, I will assume no one read and cared about this section, anyway.

 Hyatt Hotel's Meeting Dividends program offers points for holding business meetings on their properties.
 Click on the Terms and Conditions link to get the details.